Look Ahead America: Candlelight vigils

 Ashli Babbitt's mother, Micki Witthoeft, was present at the vigil in Washington, D.C.
 No individuals were arrested or injured at this event.
-However, a counter protestor was arrested at the Clearwater, Florida rally after being found with a homemade explosive device near the site.
+However, a counterprotester was arrested at the Clearwater, Florida rally after being found with a homemade explosive device near the site.
 The man was later released and all felony charges against him were dropped, although he was sentenced to six months probation and a $450 fine for loitering or prowling charges.

-J6 Question Project
+J6 Question project

-On 24 February 2022, Look Ahead America announced the launch of the J6 Question project, in which voters were encouraged to submit video recordings of themselves asking State and federal candidates in the 2022 United States elections what their policy would be regarding the suspects charged in connection with the January 6 incident.
+On February 24, 2022, Look Ahead America announced the launch of the J6 Question project, in which voters were encouraged to submit video recordings of themselves asking state and federal candidates in the 2022 United States elections what their policy would be regarding the suspects charged in connection with the January 6 incident.
 Congressional figures such as US Representative Miller-Meeks were interviewed. as well as 2022 Oregon gubernatorial candidates.

+On June 14, 2023, Look Ahead America announced a $1000 reward for video recordings asking the following question of designated 2024 presidential candidates: “I’m a volunteer for Look Ahead America, and I want to know what you’re going to do for the Jan.
+6th political prisoners, especially those who have not been charged with any violent acts.”

+A video compiled by Look Ahead America appeared in a Washington Examiner article showing the responses to the J6 Question from GOP presidential candidates.
+The candidates included in the video are Nikki Haley, Ron DeSantis, Asa Hutchinson (who was interviewed by Micki Witthoeft and Tamara Perryman), Vivek Ramaswamy, and Donald J. Trump.

 J6 Prisoner Database

 On August 12, 2021 Look Ahead America launched the J6 Prisoner Database.
 The database can be downloaded from their website, and searched or sorted by multiple fields including name, case number, case status, and other fields.

 On January 6, 2023, the second anniversary of the January 6th incident, Look Ahead America director Matt Braynard issued a statement concerning the prisoners.
 In his statement, he said, "Despite two years passing, of the nearly 1000 arrested so far, only 349 have had their cases resolved.
 There are forty-four serving in prison, including nine individuals who were not convicted of any violent acts."
 He also indicated that Look Ahead America plans to continue efforts to support the prisoners.

+On August 3, 2023 former President Donald J. Trump was added to the J6 Prisoner Database as the result of being indicted in connection to the events of January 6, 2021.
+"Given the specious claims and prosecutorial abuse from our government that we've seen so far, I have to say I'm sadly not surprised that President Trump earned the distinction of joining the over 1,000 other political prisoners we've documented," Look Ahead America Founder and former Trump campaign staffer Matt Braynard told the Washington Examiner.